csabaiBio/modellinglab2019/collmot/ReadMe.md

 ## Steps
 1. Install the simulation program and dependencies.
 Run the default config file.
-* Download the repository from asasdasd:
+* Download the repository from [CollectiveMotion-modellinglab](https://hal.elte.hu/gitea/placerda/CollectiveMotion-modellinglab):
 * * git clone
 * * Or
 * * Download the zip file from asasdasd: